Bert305/ui_ai_web_scraper/README.md

 # AI Web Scraper

-A full-stack web scraper with two modes:
+A full-stack web scraper and database-tooling app with three modes:

 **Scrape Data** — for end users:
 - Enter a URL and a natural-language prompt